 We enjoyed hiking Little Cottonwood Canyon Trail in winter.
 This trail begins at the Temple Quarry Trailhead and heads up the canyon to the Tanner Flats Campground.
 There are a few spots you can hop on and off along the canyon road, and one is by Lisa Falls.
 Though the trail is quite long, there are many short sections that are beautiful.

 Bell Canyon Reservoir lies near the bottom of Little Cottonwood Canyon, and so it’s not quite inside the canyon.
 This is definitely a popular place to hike, and the reservoir is so pretty.
 The trail climbs a little at the beginning, but most families could make this hike pretty easily.
-We love this trail in summer or fall.

 We will keep sharing our favorite hikes in Little Cottonwood Canyon as we explore more trails.
 We have a list of our favorite trails in Big Cottonwood Canyon, too.